 - The Chandler Society of Columbia University: The Chandler Society serves as a tribute to the spirit of American chemist Charles Frederick Chandler, continuing the great tradition of bringing people together with Chemistry.

-- Columbia Neuroscience Society: The Columbia Neuroscience Society aims to create a community among students with an interest in neuroscience, not just those majoring in Neuroscience and Behavior, but also those majoring in Biology and Psychology or anything else.
+- Columbia Neuroscience Society: The Columbia Neuroscience Society aims to create a community among students with an interest in neuroscience.

 - Columbia Science Review: The mission of the Columbia Science Review is to increase knowledge and awareness of science and technology in the Columbia community, promote scientific literacy at Columbia, and promote student activities within the sciences.

 - Columbia Undergraduate Science Journal: Professional-level, open-access science journal that is committed to publishing manuscripts of the highest scholarship resulting from significant scientific research or outstanding analysis.

 - Society of Physics Students: Columbia University Chapter of the Society of Physics Students.

 Offer unique career information, networking experiences, and job postings.

 - New York Academy of Sciences: One of the oldest scientific societies, with a global reach.

 - New York Biotechnology Association: Devoted to the development of biotechnology related industries and institutions in the state of New York.

 - American Association for the Advancement of Science: Dedicated to advancing science around the world by serving as an educator, leader, spokesperson and professional association.